LLNL/merlin/docs/source/faq.rst

 The max number of retries in given step can be specified with the ``max_retries`` field.

+The delay between retries in seconds is specified with the ``countdown`` field.

 How do I mark a step failure?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Each step is ultimately designated as: